rust-lang/style-team/guide/expressions.md

 }
 ```

-If the body is a single expression with no line comments is a *combinable
+If the body is a single expression with no line comments and not a control flow
-expression* (see below for details), then it may be started on the same line as
+expression, then it may be started on the same line as the right-hand side.
+If
-the right-hand side.
-If not, then it must be in a block.
+not, then it must be in a block.
 Example,

 ```rust
 match foo {